karuppiah7890/blog/README.md

 # blog

 This is the code for my blog!
-It's build using [hugo](https://gohugo.io)
+It's built using [hugo](https://gohugo.io) 😎